jsyang/celestial/README.md

 - Button 2 for thrust
 - Button 1 AND Button 3 together to reload the game

+## Bugs

+- cannon shots are not correctly affected by shooter's dx/dy

 ## TODOs

 - title screen